Calculating the Weight-Loss Percentage of Dehydrated Food Products

 When a food manufacturer needs to create a nutrition facts panel for their product, their recipe ingredients and units of measure are the key items that are used to provide the appropriate nutrition report.
 And unless these items are sold in their raw form, there is a weight loss that occurs during the cooking process.
-This is important to note because the changes in weight affects the amount of nutrition that is reported to the consumer via their nutrition facts panel.
+This is important to note because the changes in weight affect the amount of nutrition that is reported to the consumer via their nutrition facts panel.
 It’s a fairly simple process to prepare and process the item and then report the nutrient differences.
 But what happens when you’re working with products that are dehydrated?
 Dehydrated products like jerky and dried fruits reduce in size and weight but retain their nutrient make-up.
 Are you considering bringing a dehydrated product to market and need a panel?
 Or just curious how the process works?
 Keep reading to learn how we go about calculating the weight-loss percentage of dehydrated food products without a lab.
 You might be pleased to know that it’s easier than you think.

 Steps to Calculating Product Weight-Loss